Biomathsys/DPM-SAU-in-HSA-nose/README.md

 ► Getting started with this repository
 ----------------------------

-All codes can be run separately in jupyter notebook.
+All codes can be run separately in the jupyter notebook.

 Overview
 --------

-The repository is contained a folder named "model", a csv file as "SNM.csv", all codes used in the related manuscript.
+The repository has contained a folder named "Models," including models used in this work, a folder named "Media" including synthetic nasal medium (SNM3) used in this work and all other media created as a subset of SNM3, and all codes applied for the analysis in the related manuscript.

 **Model_Summary**

 - **DP_SA_summatymodel_1**:
-    gives an overview of both models used in this reserach
+    gives an overview of both models used in this research
 - **flux_distribution_SA**:
     is an overview of flux distribution of S. aureus
 - **flux_distribution_DP**